 Special Permits are tied to a single vehicle’s license plate and are best for individual situations.

 Printed Passes are great for groups of visitors as they aren’t related to a specific vehicle.
 If there will be multiple visitors at a specific date and time, a printed pass is most convenient.

 Rather than create a Special Permit for each guest vehicle, you can generate one Printed Pass.
 Set the date, parking time, who the guests are visiting, and the reason or event.

-Special Permits are digital guest permits.
-Printed Passes can be printed by the manager or emailed to guests to print and place on their dashboard.
+Special Permits are digital guest permits, and are meant only for special guest parking situations.
+Printed Passes are for any special parking situation, and can be printed by the manager or emailed to guests to print and place on their dashboard.
 Printed Passes also have built-in barcodes for easy validation by patrol.

 Use Printed Passes for: